Chronology

 1984

-Niki creates models for Temperance (Card No. XIV) and Death (Card No. XIII), both made in September, and The Choice (The Lovers) (Card No. VI).
-All three will be fabricated in polyester by Robert Haligon and his sons, Gerard and Olivier.
+In September Niki creates the models for the Temperance (n.
+XIV) and for the Death (n.
+XIII) so shortly after for the Choice (The Lovers) (n.
+VI).
+All three were then cast in polyester by Robert Haligon and his sons Gérard and Olivier.

-Works based on Niki’s Tarot figures are exhibited at Gimpel Fils, London and at Gimpel & Weitzenhoffer, New York.
+Works based on Niki's tarot cards are exhibited at the Gimpel Fils galleries in London and Gimpel & Weitzenhoffer in New York.

 1985

-Crew member molding cermaics to the serpent of the High Priestess.
-Photo: © Dok van Winsen Crew memebers attach mosaic of mirrors on The Falling Tower.
-Photo: © Giulio Pietromarchi Jean Tinguely welds La Roue de Fortune.
+The High Priestess La Papessa.
+Photo: © Dok van Winsen Team members apply mirror mosaic on The Tower of Babel.
+Photo: © Giulio Pietromarchi Jean Tinguely works on the welds The Wheel of Fortune.
 Photo: © Unknown

 1986-1987